haacked/haacked.com/_posts/2016/2016-02-29-regex-turkish-i.md

 If Jeffrey Friedl's name sounds familiar to you, it's probably because he's the author of the definitive book on regular expressions, [Mastering Regular Expressions](http://www.amazon.com/gp/product/0596528124?ie=UTF8&tag=youvebeenhaac-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0596528124).
 After reading this book, I felt like the hero in the XKCD comic, ready to save the day with regular expressions.

-I've mentioned the book in the past, ironically in a post that uses regular expressions in a manner that perhaps bolsters Jamie's point, [parsing HTML](http://haacked.com/archive/2004/10/25/usingregularexpressionstomatchhtml.aspx/).
-In general, I wouldn't use regular expressions for parsing HTML, especially in a security context.
-However, if you're just trying to extract some rough data from a corpus of HTML, it can be useful.

 ## The Setup